DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Conclusion

-\paragraph{Computational efficiency.} Even with the efficient metagradient-based datamodel estimator, the cost of estimating datamodels is several times the cost of training a model on all of the data, which can be prohibitively expensive in many applications.
-A promising avenue for future work would be to study the extent to which we can accelerate datamodel training, for example by using a scaled-down version of the model of interest or prior dataset.

-\paragraph{Hyperparameters.} Another limitation of \method{} (and data selection techniques for robot learning more broadly) is the existence of hyperparameters.
-In particular, we lack intuition around how to make many design choices (e.g., the target dataset size, clustering hyperparameters, etc.) that affect final performance of \method{}.
-On the other hand, such intuition is typically a natural byproduct of methods maturing and being integrated into practice, and so we expect future iterations of \method{} to get progressively easier to use.

-\paragraph{Target task scale.} Finally, while we showed data selection from large prior datasets, our target datasets mostly comprised of single tasks.
-While these tasks show that \method{} is a promising method for curating training data in the robot learning setting, they may not be the large-scale settings where one expects data curation to be most important.
-Even though the \textbf{Droid-Multitask} setting attempts to simulate this goal, an important direction for future work is to evaluate how \method{} and other approaches perform on larger-scale target tasks and more expansive prior datasets.

 \acknowledgments{We thank Luca Macesanu for helping with some of the real world evaluations and Bowen Jiang for his feedback on the manuscript.
+We also thank Jullian Yapeter and Karl Pertsch for their assistance in generating the MetaWorld dataset.
 Work supported in part by DARPA TIAMAT program (HR0011-24-9-0428) and also supported by the NSF grant DMS-2134108 and Open Philanthropy.}